willamette24/willamette24.github.io/info.md

 [See the race food page.](../food)

 # Awards
 Every runner will receive a cool tshirt and a Silipint cup adorned with our race logo _(coming soon)_.
-We are working with a local potter to award the female and male overall winners with a custom (and functional) piece of art!
+We are working on identifying an appropriately cool award for male and female overall winners!

 # Course
 **Map coming soon**